nroduit/viewer-hub/README.md

 ﻿
-# Weasis-Manager
+# Viewer-Hub
-Weasis-Manager allow to manage Weasis viewers on an IT Infrastructure.
+Viewer-Hub allows to manage various viewers on a IT Infrastructure.

 ## Architecture
 ![architecture.png](src/main/resources/documentation/architecture.png)